Coarse Yellow Grits

 Our Coarse Yellow Grits are also a whole-grain food, which makes them a great dietary source for resistant starch.
 Resistant starch plays an essential role in the health of the gut microbiome that is essential for health and weight regulation.

-Our products are USDA Certified Organic.
+Our products are USDA Certified Organic, and they are milled form domestic corn.

 Want to know more about grits?
 Read on!